-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during fiscal year 2019, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were complied with.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during fiscal year 2020, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were complied with, except that (i) Mr. Rubin inadvertently filed late a Form 4 relating to a stock option grant, and (ii) Mr. MacDonald did not timely file a Form 3 upon becoming the Company's principal accounting officer.